This guide not yet available in video format.

 Clicking the entry will open the following buffer.
 This is where you will be able to see existing ads and post your own:

 Companies trading on Local Markets have a rating which signals to other parties how likely they are to uphold their end of a deal.
-Companies are Unrated (“U” symbol) by default; a rating can be obtained by becoming at least an Asteroid-tier supporter.
+Companies are Unrated (“U” symbol) by default; a rating can be obtained by acquiring a PRO license.
 Once a company is rated, its rating status will be Pending (“P” symbol).
 Abiding by contracts will result in a higher rating, breaching contracts will lower it.
 Ratings go from F (worst) to A (best).

-A company’s rating can be seen in the CO buffer:
+A company’s rating can be seen using the

 As an alternative means for exchanging goods, Local Markets come with their own set of advantages and disadvantages.
 In essence, they work like bulletin boards, which results in a few key differences to Commodity Exchanges: